All Products

 Enter a brief description of the logical dimension table, within 1000 characters.

-6. Click OK to complete the creation of the general logical dimension table.
+6. Click OK to create the general logical dimension table.

-1. On the Table Structure configuration page, configure the table fields, data types, field categories, and other structural information of the current general logical dimension table.
+1. On the Table Schema configuration page, configure the fields, data types, field categories, and other schema information for the current general logical dimension table.

 image..png